João E. Rabaça

 I graduated in Biology (University of Évora) and hold a master in Management and Conservation of Natural Resources (Technical University of Lisbon and University of Évora).
-Presently, I’m PhD student of biological Sciences in University of Coimbra.
-My project is focused in interspecific competition of insectivorous birds.
+In 2017, I concluded my PhD in Biological Sciences – Ecology specialization in Coimbra University focused on interspecific competition of insectivorous birds.

-My main interests are bird conservation and their habitats, namely woodland, riparian and steppe communities and exotic species.
+My main interests are biological invasions and bird conservation and their habitats, namely woodland, riparian and farmland communities.

-My main areas of research are Conservation Biology and Landscape Ecology mainly applied to fauna species and communities in human-modified landscapes.
-My interest relies mostly on unravelling the determinants of species and communities distribution patterns in landscapes subjected to active management and thus vulnerable to changes.
-Currently, I am working on my PhD project since 2013, where I focus on landscape connectivity analysis applied to bird community persistence in fragmented areas.
-I am particularly interested in determine critical thresholds of habitat loss and fragmentation and its implications on bird community assemblage and network resilience.
+My main areas of research are Conservation Biology, Landscape Ecology and Restoration Ecology mainly applied to animal species and communities in human-modified landscapes.
+My interest relies mostly on unravelling the determinants of species and communities distribution patterns in landscapes vulnerable to change, namely, habitat degradation, habitat loss and landscape fragmentation.

 I have a degree in Zoology (Faculty of Sciences, University of Lisbon, 2000), a MSc in Conservation Biology (University of Évora, 2005) and a PhD in Biology (University of Évora, 2011).
 I work in ecology and conservation of birds of prey and owls since 1999.

 My main research interests are: trophic ecology of raptors; road ecology of owls; species interactions and community structure; interference competition, intraguild predation, and superpredation in raptors; ecotoxicology of raptors; birds and ecosystem services; bird distribution and population trends.